calaldees/teachingWorkshops/teacherTraining/inclusion.md

         * Flexible thinking
         * Strong class culture

+### Constructive Alignment of Assessment

 ITT CCF
 * > 6.2 Good assessment helps teachers avoid being over-influenced by potentially misleading factors, such as how busy pupils appear

+Students focus is "what's in the assessment".
+Everything else is meh.

 * [Aligning teaching for constructing learning](https://www.heacademy.ac.uk/sites/default/files/resources/id477_aligning_teaching_for_constructing_learning.pdf) John Biggs
 * [Course Design: constructive alignment](https://www.youtube.com/watch?v=c5hpRX5ZeIc) (Biggs 1999) (3min)
     * Constructive alignment (all the below should be aligned) - can start with any of these
         * Define - Intended learning outcomes (central component)
             * > Statements written from students perspective, indicating the level of understanding of the performance they are expected to achieve as a result of the learning experience <sub>(Bigs and Tang)</sub>
             * > They will learn what they think they will be assessed on, not what is in the curriculum, or even on what has been 'covered' in class.
-The trick is, then, to make sure the assessment tasks mirror the ILOs
+The trick is, then, to make sure the assessment tasks mirror the intended learning objectives
             * Action verbs - design, plan, analyse, evaluate, define, test, combine
         * Teaching/Learning Activities
         * Assessment Feedback Tasks

+### Inclusive Differentiation

+* [Inclusive Differentiation](https://youtu.be/aPTZpLaJvUA?t=2545) 42:40 to 47:17 Wilam talk excerpt
+    * Q&A with Dylan Wiliam at Embedding Formative Assessment SSAT/EEF Celebration Event
+    * Teacher introduces rule (if lucky teacher might explain why) - students reproduce 20 times
+    * In japan one method - students in groups come up with as many ways as possible - 13 ways (Japanese teachers know this)
+    * Differentiation comes from the teacher asking probing questions and ramping up cognitive demand
+    * not separate tasks - teacher stretching groups

+### Cooperative and Problem-Based Learning

+* [Strengths and weaknesses of cooperative and problem-based learning](https://my.chartered.college/2019/10/strengths-and-weaknesses-of-cooperative-and-problem-based-learning/) Chartered College of Teaching - Research Digest 2019
+    * Cooperative Learning (CL) and Problem-Based Learning (PBL)
+    * Strengths
+        * Increases responsibility over their learning.
+Self-directed learning skills, Self-confidence and motivation.
+        * Active participants in their learning, sharing and exchanging ideas
+        * Increased positive attitude.
+Feels easier for them to learn.
+    * Weakness
+        * Much more time to be implemented properly
+        * Difficult to manage
+        * Difficult to choose balanced groups that work well together
+        * Confusing for some students - as they are unclear as to what is being asked of them

+### CDIO

 * Conceive Design Implement Operate ([CDIO](https://en.wikipedia.org/wiki/CDIO_Initiative))
     * The CDIO Initiative is an educational framework that stresses engineering fundamentals set in the context of conceiving, designing, implementing and operating real-world systems and products.
     * [cdio-standards-30](http://cdio.org/content/cdio-standards-30)

 #### Part 2 - Next step?
-(30min)
+(40min)

 The previous directed task serves as a skill foundation.
 The real project would be the next step.

 * (groups of 3?)
-(20 min)
+(30 min)
     * How would you construct a task to follow-on the rock-paper-scissors project?
     * What would the task(s) be?
     * How would you motivate all learners to engage with the topic?